BlockchainCommons/Gordian/README.md

 ### Further Docs

-More information about the purpose and design of the Gordian system can be found in the following documents:
+More information about the purpose and design of the Gordian architecture can be found in the following documents:

 1. [Why Run a Full Node?](Docs/Why-Full.md) Why would you want to run a full node in the first place?
 There are advantages in validation, privacy, security, liquidity, and education.
 2. [Security for Your Gordian system](Docs/Security.md).
 Notes on ensuring the security of your GordianServer.